Ayan Kumar Bhunia

 demonstrated the importance of tackling the unique traits of sketches as opposed to photos,

 e.g., temporal vs. static, strokes vs. pixels, and abstract vs. pixel-perfect.
-In this paper,
+In this

 we